ZakariaLabban/AI-Career-Advisor/README.md

 1. A PostgreSQL database preconfigured with pgvector and data.
 2. A Streamlit application that interacts with the database.

-Follow the steps below to set up and run the project.
+Follow the steps below in order to set up and run the project.

 ---